hofstadter-io/jumpfiles/README.md

 Jumpfiles are a set of Bash and Cue files loaded into your shell.
 They provide you with "quick key" commands for common patterns and sequences.
-While originally this was for moving around a filesystem, we have found ourselves using this for far more complex task like managing ephemeral development environments.
+While originally used for moving around a filesystem, we have found ourselves using this for far more complex tasks like building a tool from anywhere or managing ephemeral kubernetes environments.

 Two important design considerations in Jumpfiles are:

-1. It should be easy to capture, preserve, and start using "quick keys" for common tasks
+1. It should be easy to capture, preserve, share, and start using "quick keys" for common tasks
-2. The tool should understand the context of the command and and provide easy runtime switches on named defaults
+2. The tool should understand the context of your command and provide switches on top of named defaults

-The overall goal is to help developers have a consistent and highly productive workspace
+The overall goal is to help developers leverage and maintain consistent and highly productive workspaces.
-(and pretty sweet if we may say so).
 We are largely Kubernetes based, so expect a lot of awesomeness around that.

 ### Features

 - quickly create, refresh, and run terminal "quick keys" for common commands, patterns, and sequiences
 - `leaps` helps you jump around the filesystem, run a command from anywhere, and chain them together
-- keep yourself safer and only expose secret environment variables when a command is run and needs them
 - `devenv` helps you launch ephemeral development environments on VMs or Kubernetes
+- keep yourself safer and only expose secret environment variables when a command is run and needs them, good for non-sensative context values as well
 - create sharable, named configurations. `devenv` merges three configuration sets to understand your context
     - `auth` - cloud and project configuration, especially useful for working with multiple accounts across many clouds and projects
     - `runtime` - captures the commonalities and differences from `cloud -> k8s/vm -> named setup` to provide the consistent environment across cloud platforms